Coherent Biexciton Transport in the Presence of Exciton-Exciton Annihilation in Molecular Aggregates: Introduction

 Exciton transport in natural light-harvesting complexes, artificial molecular aggregates, and conjugated polymers has attracted substantial interest over decades, particularly following the recognition of the role of quantum coherence in these systems. \cite{engel2007evidence,calhoun2009quantum,collini2009coherent,collini2010coherently}Both experimental\cite{engel2007evidence,calhoun2009quantum,collini2010coherently,collini2009coherent,collini2009coherent,maly2020wavelike} and theoretical\cite{ishizaki2009theoretical,ishizaki2009unified,moix2011efficient,barford2014theory,bittner2014noise,kassal2013does,dutta2019delocalization} advances have sought to unravel the mechanisms underlying efficient energy transport, with potential applications in renewable energy technologies such as photovoltaics and solar cells.\cite{cao2009optimization,wu2010efficient,chen2011excitation,zhang2015delocalized,zhang2016dark,sarkar2020environment,dutta2021excitation}

-Most theoretical studies have focused on quantum transport in the single-exciton regime, with the primary aim of elucidating the interplay between static disorder and environmental noise in molecular and materials of different dimensionalities and geometries using dynamical and optical properties.\cite{haken1972coupled,haken1973exactly,silbey1976electronic,moix2013coherent,yuen2014coherent,lee2015coherent,dutta2016effects,chuang2016quantum,chuang2021universal,karamlou2022quantum,jansen2024electronically,blach2025environment,barford2024using,dutta2025quantum} In one- and two-dimensional systems, any finite amount of disorder leads to the suppression of transport, whereas environmental noise facilitates transport by mitigating the effects of disorder.\cite{moix2013coherent} However, the single excitonic description is valid when at most one molecule is in the excited state while the remaining molecules are in their ground states, a condition that is naturally satisfied under a weak field.
+Most theoretical studies have focused on quantum transport in the single-exciton regime, with the primary aim of elucidating the interplay between static disorder and environmental noise in molecular and materials of different dimensionalities and geometries using dynamical and optical properties.\cite{haken1972coupled,haken1973exactly,silbey1976electronic,moix2013coherent,yuen2014coherent,lee2015coherent,dutta2016effects,chuang2016quantum,chuang2021universal,karamlou2022quantum,jansen2024electronically,blach2025environment,barford2024using,dutta2025quantum} \markchange{In one- and two-dimensional systems, any finite amount of disorder leads to the suppression of transport.
+While moderate environmental noise can enhance transport by suppressing localization effects (often referred to as environment-assisted transport),\cite{rebentrost2009environment,moix2013coherent} this behavior is not universal.
+In particular, when the thermal energy ($k_B T$) or the corresponding dephasing strength exceeds the exciton bandwidth, strong noise leads to rapid decoherence and suppresses coherent motion, resulting in a reduction of the diffusion coefficient.\cite{moix2013coherent,barford2024using} In this high-temperature or strong-dephasing (``Quantum Zeno'') regime, transport becomes increasingly classical and can scale inversely with temperature,\cite{barford2024using} reflecting noise-induced localization of dynamics.} However, the single excitonic description is valid when at most one molecule is in the excited state while the remaining molecules are in their ground states, a condition that is naturally satisfied under a weak field.
 Such weak-excitation conditions are naturally realized under solar irradiation and are relevant for both biological photosynthesis and photovoltaic systems.